Project-Sloth/ps-hud/README.md

 ### Start installing now
 We will now provide you with a step-by-step guide for the installation process.
 Shouldn't take too long and it shouldn't be too confusing either!
-* Do not rename this hud or you will encounter issues.
-* If your map is pulsating or flickering, ensure your custom minimap resource before ps-hud.

 ### Step 1: